L13/vscode-projects/README.md

 #### Windows

-* `Reveal in Explorer` - Opens the folder or Visual Studio Code workspace file in the Explorer.
+* `Reveal in File Explorer` - Opens the folder or Visual Studio Code workspace file in the Explorer.

 #### Linux